sumbach/lkitching.github.io/_clojure_jvm/05_dependencies.md

     mvn install

-As we would expect from the library co-ordinates and the default local repository location, this is installed into `~/.m2/repository/com/enterprisey/libhello/1.0.0/`.
+As we would expect from the library coordinates and the default local repository location, this is installed into `~/.m2/repository/com/enterprisey/libhello/1.0.0/`.
 Both the JAR and POM files are published so the dependency information is still accessible.

 ## Maven application development